libp2p/specs/http/README.md

 ## HTTP Transport

-Nodes MUST use HTTPS (i.e. they MUST NOT use plaintext HTTP).
+Nodes MUST use HTTPS (i.e., they MUST NOT use plaintext HTTP).
 It is RECOMMENDED to use HTTP/2 and HTTP/3.

-Nodes signal support for their HTTP transport using the `/http` component in their multiaddr. e.g. `/dns4/example.com/tls/http` .
+Nodes signal support for their HTTP transport using the `/http` component in their multiaddr.
+E.g., `/dns4/example.com/tls/http`.
 See the [HTTP multiaddr component spec](https://github.com/libp2p/specs/pull/550) for more details.

 ## Namespace